bparanj/coding-skill/_posts/2019-04-18-dynamic-programming.md

 During this process, the number of subproblems may become very large, and some algorithms solve the same subproblem repeatedly, needlessly increasing the running time.

 Dynamic programming organizes computations to avoid recomputing values that you already know, which can often save a great deal of time.
 Examples:

 - Fibonacci numbers computed by iteration
 - Warshall’s algorithm for transitive closure implemented by iterations
 - Floyd’s algorithms for all-pairs shortest paths
+- Assembly-line Scheduling
+- Matrix-chain Multiplication
+- 0/1 Knapsack Problem
+- Longest Common Subsequence
+- Optimal Binary Tree
+- Optimal Polygon Triangulation

+Steps for solving:

+1. Optimal Substructure: Try to find if there is a recursive relation between problem and subproblem.
+2. Write recursive relation of the problem.
+(Observe Overlapping Sub problems at this step.)
+3. Compute the value of sub problems in a bottom up fashion and store this value in some table.
+4. Construct the optimal solution from the value stored in step 3.
+5. Repeat step 3 and 4 until you get your solution.

 ### Bottom-Up Evaluation